 The same can be said of your revenue cycle.
 So, in honor of the upcoming Friday the 13th, here are three ways revenue cycle managers can remain savvy and avoid the superstition trap when it comes to financial success:

 - Develop processes that help navigate the migration of financial accountability from payers to patients.
 Don’t rely on beginner’s luck when it comes to finances; make sure you’re closely monitoring and managing processes for the best results.
 This includes reviewing your payer contracts to better understand reimbursement rates and patient responsibility, then making use of estimation, denial management and patient payment collection tools to help manage the shift.

 - Maximize automation to relieve pressure on your revenue cycle team.
 One way to circumvent bad luck is by avoiding any actions that might have negative consequences, altogether.
 Streamlined and automated approaches to revenue cycle management are also vital to future financial success and for keeping your teams fully engaged and operating at optimal efficiency.
-Take our quiz to find out if your revenue cycle solution makes the grade and learn how you can drive further improvements.

 - Get smart about data and reporting – and its role in payments.
 Keeping an eye on the sidewalk ahead can help you avoid stepping on cracks.
 Similarly, timely and accurate data extraction and analysis are essential to succeeding in today’s constantly changing revenue cycle environment.
 Numbers don’t lie; statistics show that organizations equipped to leverage data analytics make greater strides in improving reporting, reimbursement and overall financial performance.
 Learn how The Center for ENT did just that.